 eToro is a very popular worldwide trading platform.
 It’s great for beginners all the way to experienced professionals.

-It’s got pretty much everything you’d want to trade, that’s stocks and shares (small portions of the ownership of a company), funds such as ETFs (groups of shares combined together), currencies, commodities (things like gold and silver), and cryptocurrencies.
+It’s got pretty much everything you’d want to trade, that’s stocks and shares (small portions of the ownership of a company), ETFs (groups of shares combined together), currencies, commodities (things like gold and silver), and cryptocurrencies.

 What’s great about eToro too, and the only place to do this in the UK, is the social trading – that’s where you can view and interact with other traders, and see their trades.
 You can learn from them and even copy their trades!

-It’s also commission free (although not completely fee free).
-Making it one of the lowest cost platforms out there.
+It’s also low cost (although not completely fee free).

 In general, it’s a well-rounded and great trading platform.
 You can learn more with our eToro review.